 - Exercise: Along with a good diet, exercise will keep your weight in check.
 This is a big deal, because more weight makes it harder to breathe.
 Also, the muscles you use for breathing get stronger when you exercise.
 You can start with a slow, 15-minute walk three times a week, then do a little more at a time.
 Your doctor can help you come up with a plan that works for you.

-- Try to avoid colds and flu: Do your best to keep your distance from people who have a cold or the flu, and wash your hands often.
+- Try to avoid colds and the flu: Do your best to keep your distance from people who have a cold or the flu, and wash your hands often.
 Get a flu shot every year and stay up to date with your Covid boosters.

 When Should I Call My Doctor?